Skip to content

 Looking after Mottisfont’s roses

 Mottisfont’s gardeners take great pride in looking after the world-class rose garden.
-The dedicated team lavish care and attention on the National Collection of old-fashioned roses.
+The dedicated team lavish care and attention on the National Collection of historic roses.

-The gardeners don't tend to deadhead these unique roses, which is a surprise to some visitors.
-Most of the old-fashioned types only flower once a year, and afterwards produce ornamental fruit or ‘hips' which, as well as brightening the garden in autumn, provide local birds with an important source of winter food.
+The gardeners don't tend to deadhead these varieties, which is a surprise to some visitors.
+Most historic roses flower only once a year, and afterwards produce ornamental fruit or ‘hips' which, as well as brightening the garden in autumn, provide local birds with an important source of winter food.

-The team remove the spent blooms of the repeat flowering roses by cutting the stem back to a healthy new bud which will encourage them to keep flowering.
-It’s during the winter that the gardeners tackle the annual rose pruning; an intense period of work which helps to prepare for spectacular displays in early summer.
+The team remove the spent blooms of repeat flowering roses by cutting the stem back to a healthy new bud, which will encourage them to keep flowering.
+It’s during the winter that the gardeners tackle the annual rose pruning; an intense period of work that helps to prepare for spectacular displays in early summer.

 Composting at Mottisfont

-At Mottisfont compost-making is integral to keeping the gardens in top condition, especially the famous walled rose garden.
-During the winter we spread over 60 tonnes of our homemade compost throughout the rose garden and Kitchen Garden.
+At Mottisfont compost-making is integral to keeping the garden, and especially the walled rose garden, in top condition.
+During the winter we spread more than 60 tonnes of our homemade compost throughout the rose garden and Kitchen Garden.

 This will feed the soil, help with water retention, reduce outbreaks of disease and increase the natural production of beneficial fungi.
 We no longer use fungicide for our roses, focusing instead on natural methods of biosecurity.